-Map units allow you to process data collections in sub-pipelines and then provide the results back to the main pipeline for further processing.
+A Map units is used to process data collections in sub-pipelines and then provide the results back to the main pipeline for further processing.
+It executes a given sub-pipeline for each element in a collection.
 Each element in a collection is processed in its own pipeline.
-You build a sub-pipeline as is done for pipelines.

-To use the Map unit, you need a data source containing at least one collection.
-If an attribute is a collection, it is indicated by a Collections icon, as shown in the figure below.
+To use a Map unit, the Pipeline must have a data source containing at least one collection, as in the following example.

-When the data flow enters the Map unit, the flow iterates through each element in the collection.
+When the data flow enters the Map unit, the flow iterates through each element in the collection and is processed in a sub-pipeline.
 For example, if the collection has two elements, then the map unit does a single call; if the collection has three elements, then the map unit does three calls; and so on.
 You can add additional data sources to the sub-pipeline, as required.

-The results of each execution are then merged into a single output and provided to the main pipeline through the Results unit.
+The results of each execution are then merged into a single output and provided to the main pipeline through the Results unit of the sub-pipeline.

-From the Select unit to place pane, click Map Unit to add it to the pipeline.
+In the Pipeline dashboard, select Map unit from the Library to add it to the pipeline.

-If required, add Context attributes within the parameters folder.
-You can drag them from the data source to the parameters field.
+If required, you can drag attributes from the data source to the parameters field.

 Click Inspect Sub Pipeline to view the sub-pipeline.
 You can add data sources, map attributes to parameters and so on.